-The SC-GHGs associated with estimated emissions from future potential development of the lease parcels are reported in Table 4-4.
-These estimates represent the present value (from the perspective of 2023) of future market and nonmarket costs associated with CO2, CH4, and N2O emissions from potential well development and operations, and potential end-use, as described in Subsection 1.2.1.
-Estimates are calculated based on IWG estimates of social cost per metric ton of emissions for a given emissions year and BLM's estimates of emissions in each year.
+The SC-GHGs associated with estimated emissions from future potential development of the lease parcels under Alternative 2 are reported in Table 4-4.
+These estimates represent the present value of future market and nonmarket costs associated with CO2, CH4, and N2O emissions from potential well development and operations, and potential end-use.
+Estimates are calculated based on IWG (2021) estimates of social cost per metric ton of emissions for a given emissions year and BLM's estimates of emissions in each year.